-- Director of PMP Preparation Course – reports to the VP of Professional Development and is responsible for the chapter’s PMP Preparation class and coordinating with the PMI Suncoast chapter who partners with PMITB in the delivery of the class.
-Responsibilities includes publicizing classes, preparing publicity, obtaining instructors, registration, classroom logistics, preparing materials, budget, instructor audits, and financial closeout.
+- Director of PMP Preparation Course – reports to the VP of Professional Development and is responsible for the chapter’s PMP Preparation class and coordinating with the PMI Suncoast chapter, who partners with PMITB in the delivery of the class.
+Responsibilities include publicizing classes, preparing publicity, obtaining instructors, registration, classroom logistics, preparing materials, budget, instructor audits, and financial closeout.
 The director works with PMI to ensure that materials reflect the latest PMBOK and are of high quality.
-The PMP prep class is a long standing program and provides a very effective course for project manage professionals to further their careers.
+The PMP prep class is a long-standing program and provides a very effective course for project management professionals to further their careers.

 - Director of Instructor Scheduling, Credentialing & Quality - reports to the VP of Professional Development and works closely with the Director of the PMP Prep Course to ensure that instructors are scheduled and maintain a high degree of quality in order to represent the chapter in teaching the course.